discord-akairo/discord-akairo/README.md

   - Command throttling and cooldowns.
   - Client and user permission checks.
   - Running commands on edits and editing previous responses.
-  - A dynamic command prefixing system.
   - Multiple prefixes and mention prefixes.
-    - Overwriting prefixes for commands.
-  - Different ways to trigger a command.
   - Regular expression and conditional triggers.
-    - Programmatically triggering a command.

 #### Complex and highly customizable arguments.

   - Support for quoted arguments.
   - Arguments based on previous arguments.
-  - Argument swapping and command cancelling.
   - Several ways to match arguments, such as flag arguments.
   - Casting input into certain types.
     - Simple types such as string, integer, float, url, date, etc.
     - Discord-related types such as user, member, message, etc.
-    - Including plural forms: users, members, etc.
     - Types that you can add yourself.
     - Asynchronous type casting.
   - Prompting for input for arguments.
     - Customizable prompts with embeds, files, etc.
     - Easily include dynamic data such as the incorrect input.
     - Infinite argument prompting.
-    - Can also be based on previous arguments.

 #### Blocking and monitoring messages with inhibitors.

-  - Asynchronous execution.
   - Run at various stages of command handling.
     - On all messages.
     - On messages that are from valid users.